 These things can be incredibly toxic to little systems.
 Also, there is a tremendous variety, which means you’ll probably need help.

-What to Do: Get poison control on the horn and make sure you snap a picture of the offending mushroom, berry, or plant in question to help the experts identify the risk.
+What to Do: Get poison control on the horn and make sure you snap a picture of the offending flora or fungus in question to help the experts identify the risk.

 What If You Find Your Kid Eating Your Weed?